rust-embedded/book/src/intro/introduction.md

 [resources team]: https://github.com/rust-embedded/wg

-If you have trouble following the instructions in this book or find that some section of the book is not clear enough or hard to follow that's a bug and it should be reported in [the issue tracker] of this book.
+If you have trouble following the instructions in this book or find that some section of the book is not clear enough or hard to follow then that's a bug and it should be reported in [the issue tracker] of this book.

 [the issue tracker]: https://github.com/rust-lang-nursery/embedded-wg/book/issues